Patch management 101: What is patch management?

 Many sysadmins who work with Windows have the second Tuesday of every month circled on their calendars.
 This marks Patch Tuesday — the day when Microsoft releases a monthly roundup of critical updates and patches.
 But there are exceptions to the rule: Microsoft often addresses critical vulnerabilities as soon as a patch is available.

 Microsoft’s Patch Tuesday reports can be daunting.
-Get your TL;DR on the PDQ blog with Jordan Hammond’s Patch Tuesday recaps.
-Each month, Jordan walks through the highlights (or lowlights), highlighting critical vulnerabilities and how to patch them.
-And if video is more your style, check the PDQ YouTube channel on Patch Tuesday for a walkthrough hosted by Jordan.
+Get your TL;DR on the PDQ blog with our Patch Tuesday recaps.
+Each month, we walk through the highlights (or lowlights), pointing out critical vulnerabilities and how to patch them.
+And if video is more your style, check the PDQ YouTube channel on Patch Tuesday for a walkthrough.

 What are the benefits of patch management?